NataliyaBelova/digital-fashion/README.md

 After making a reserch abour AR and 3D modeling in fashion.
 I decided to come with a simple 3D dress in Blender, using open-source file I found the female body.
 ![Untitled 001](https://user-images.githubusercontent.com/95028399/143462390-facec5c9-fc42-42d1-aed6-3986ac78145f.jpeg)

-My next steps were to amnimate the model as well and adjust the dress to the walking figure.
+My next steps were to animate the model as well and adjust the dress to the walking figure.